bacalhau-project/examples/federated-learning/README.md

-# Multi-Region Federated Learning with Bacalhau and Tailscale
+# Multi-Region Federated Learning with Bacalhau and Tailscale on AWS

 ## Overview

 Create a tailscale account.
 Add a tag to your tailscale account - https://login.tailscale.com/admin/acls